gordonbanderson/docker-dev-environment/README.md

 You should now have an API server running on [http://localhost:8888](http://localhost:8888) and a consumer web server running on [http://localhost:8889](http://localhost:8889).

 ## How do I... ##

+### ...make code changes? ###

+The scripts will add mount points on the containers that link directly back to the host file system.
+You can edit the files in the `../consumer-web` and `../api` folders and they will be instantly reflected inside the Docker containers.

 ### ...run migrations? ###